illucc/Kontraption/README.md

 # Kontraption
-Mekanism + VS2 + A hint of space engineers
+Mekanism + VS2 + A hint of space engineers.